timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-01:
+# Objectives for Today 2020-06-02:

-- Upload the streams to YouTube
-- Update the Key Performance Indicators
-- Research the games on Steam that were released in May 2020.
+- Announcing what happens on Tuesdays in Tim Beaudet's Indie Adventure
+- Doing that.